 - ½ teaspoon salt

-- 1 tablespoon cornstarch
+- 1 tablespoon cornstarch, (or tapioca starch)

-- 2 ½ tablespoon coconut sugar or brown sugar
+- 2 ½ tablespoon coconut sugar, (or brown sugar)

-- 2 ½ tablespoon real maple syrup or honey
+- 2 ½ tablespoon real maple syrup , (or honey)

 - 1 teaspoon vanilla extract

-- ¼ cup sliced almonds, set aside
+- ¼ cup sliced almonds,

 Strawberry Filling: